KULeuvenDigitalisering/Magister-Dixit-Collection-Dataset/README.md

 # Magister-Dixit-Collection-Dataset
-Full dataset from the Magister Dixit Collection (handwritten lecture notes of the Old University of Leuven) offered as open data for digital humanities and other creative engagement
+*Full dataset from the Magister Dixit Collection (handwritten lecture notes of the Old University of Leuven) offered as open data for digital humanities and other creative engagement.*

 # KU Leuven Libraries on GitHub
 Read [here](https://github.com/KU-Leuven-Libraries/Welcome-to-KU-Libraries-OpenGLAM) a brief introduction of KU Leuven Libraries on GitHub.